vtex-apps/vtex-ads/docs/public/EN.md

 ---

-`newtail-media-shelf`
+`vtex-ads-shelf`

 This component creates a shelf with sponsored SKUs.
-It takes the page context and queries the Newtail ad server to retrieve sponsored SKUs.
+It takes the page context and queries the ad server to retrieve sponsored SKUs.
 After the result, a query is made to the store catalog to build the product shelf.

 #### Block props `isLayout: true`